 This recently announced tool allows sellers to test their A+ content.
 In effect - make data-driven decisions.

-A+ is a content feature, which allows sellers to change the product description of their branded ASINs.
+A+ is a content feature, which allows sellers to change the product description of their branded ASINs (what is ASIN?).
 The idea is using rich texts and images to enhance the user experience.
 With enriched multimedia, you can create a more attractive product view.

 Source: Amazon Branding Service